-As at 31 December 2021, the composition of investments in the subsidiaries includes the investment in Sopharma Poland OOD - in liquidation, Poland, which is fully impaired (31.12.2020: fully impaired investment in Sopharma Poland OOD - in liquidation, Poland).
+As at 31 March 2022 the composition of the investments in subsidiaries also covers the investment in the subsidiary Sopharma Poland OOD - in liquidation, Poland and Phyto Palauzovo AD, Bulgaria, which are completely impaired (31.12.2021: fully impaired investment in Sopharma Poland OOD - in liquidation, Poland and the investment in Phyto Palauzovo AD, Bulgaria).
 "Sopharma" AD exercises direct control on the above-mentioned companies.